-Over the course of 2016, the government will launch awareness and education campaigns to educate UAE residents, businesses, and other impacted groups.
+The government has launched an awareness and education campaigns to educate UAE residents, businesses, and other impacted groups.
 Our aim is to help everyone understand what VAT is, how it works, and what businesses will need to do to comply with the law.

-We will also set up a website in 2016 where you can find information to understand the new tax in detail.
-A telephone hotline will also be established so that you can call and speak to one of our employees directly about VAT.
+We will also set up a website where you can find information to understand the new tax in detail.

 When VAT is introduced, the government will provide information and education to businesses to help them make the transition.
 The government will not pay for businesses to buy new technologies or hire tax specialists and accountants.
 That is the responsibility of each business.
 We will, however, provide guidance and information to assist you and we are giving businesses time to prepare.